Linton [NBR] (1846-1864)

 Note: text in square brackets is added for clarity and was not part of the location's name.

 This was a two platform station with a goods yard on the south side of the line at the west end of the station, approached from a loop of the westbound line.
+The signal box was at the west end of the eastbound platform with the footbridge just to the east.
+It closed in 1977, replaced by the Edinburgh Signalling Centre.

 A station building remains in use as a house, on the south side of the line.
 The station building is unusual in that some of it predates the railway.